 When 6th grade students use the ideas listed below, they will form opinions and explore their ideas in depth on paper.

-Use these 6th-grade writing prompts to help your students form opinions and explore their ideas on paper.
-After spending some time writing each day, students will get better at presenting clear arguments, identifying causes and effects, and expressing their thoughts with confidence.
+To help them rev up their writing skills, you may want to have them spend some time writing each day.
+By doing so, students will get better at presenting clear arguments, identifying causes and effects, and expressing their thoughts with confidence.

 37 Essay Topics for 6th Graders